PX4/PX4-user_guide/en/config_fw/pid_tuning_guide_fixedwing.md

-# Fixed-wing PID Tuning Guide
+# Fixed-wing Rate/Attitude Controller Tuning Guide

-This guide explains how to manually tune the fixed wing PID loop.
+This guide explains how to manually tune the fixed-wing PID loop.
 It is intended for advanced users / experts, as incorrect PID tuning may crash your aircraft.

 :::note